-New to versions 4.3.x and later!
 SaberCopy offers a feature where it can append or replace sequence numbers to both folder and file names.
-This can be quite a handy tool if you have audio where the folders and/or file names are primarily free text, or when there are existing sequence numbers, but they do not begin with 001 or where they exist but are not consecutive.
+This can be quite a handy tool if you have audio where the folders and/or file names are primarily free text and you want to add simple sequence numbers or just replace the existing names with sequence numbers.